Why not just SCA?

 Chainsaw

-Monitor impact in a safe mode before blocking.
+Monitor impact in a safe mode before enforcing.
 Flip rule by rule.

 Response to a newly disclosed CVE